 If there is one thing that makes ocean lovers crazy, it is trash on the beach, and the worst kind is plastic trash.
-Unfortunately, we use a whole lot of plastic, and aren't especially carefully about what happens to it when we're done with.
+Unfortunately, we use a whole lot of plastic and aren't especially careful about what happens to it when we're done with it.

 So, we are seeing more and more of this, especially in poorer parts of the world.

 On the other hand, a very special place in Russia has an entirely different kind of garbage "problem."
 But, it isn't really a problem at all.
 Quite the opposite.
 Ussuri Bay in Siberia, is one of the most unique beaches in the world.
 Its garbage is more like treasure—sea glass (1), a beachcomber's delight that we rarely see anymore.
 (2,3)

 Ussuri Bay, Siberia.
-Photos: The Sun, The Siberian Times
+Photos: The Siberian Times on Twitter

 But, probably not for the weekend: